trentpolack/joymachine-public/ue4/README.md

 ## Tools

 ### Joy Machine
+- [**Joy Create (wip)**](https://github.com/joymachinegames/joymachine-public/tree/feature/joy-create-v0.1/joy-create) — This is a work-in-progress Electron application (eventually a general web app as well) for using [l-systems/turtle instantiation](https://cgjennings.ca/articles/l-systems.html) of shapes/meshes to create exportable OBJ/FBXs out of the results.
+As noted: *very work-in-progress*.

 ### Third-Party
 - [**Procedural street and intersection plugin for UE4**](https://github.com/ydrive/StreetArch) — Procedural street and intersection building tool and plugin for Unreal Engine 4.